England vs USA: How to watch, what channel, Lionesses details, team news, kick-off time, tickets

 The match is also being streamed live for free via the ITV hub and STV Player.

-Following the showcase friendly at Wembley on Friday, England will return to Brighton’s AMEX Stadium for a friendly against the Czech Republic on Tuesday October 11.
-Tickets can be purchased here.
+Following the showcase friendly at Wembley, England will return to Brighton’s AMEX Stadium for a friendly against the Czech Republic on Tuesday October 11.
+Tickets are available here.

 Who is in the England squad vs USA?